About

 The Southern Fleurieu Film Society was formed in late 2012 and become an Incorporated Association in March 2013.
 We also began screening films in March 2013.
 In that first year, we used the 50 seat theatrette in Signal Point, Goolwa.
 The theatrette is a terrific facility to have as part of Goolwa's principal art gallery - Signal Point - and it's use by the SFFS contributed to it's retention in the face of possible demolition.
 Goolwa resident, Carol Gaston, organised an event in the theatrette (showing photos of her trip to the Venice Bienniale) to promote interest in saving the facility and suggested a film society be formed.
 The thinking was 'if we use the theatrette more, maybe they won't demolish it'.
 Mike Tye volunteered to form the film society and got together a committee consisting of himself, John Biggins, Anne Brookman, and Sonya King.

 There was strong interest in the film society and it took only a small effort to attract 50 members to fill the theatrette.
 In those days, Mike stood up in front of the audience and gave a short talk about the film before it was screened.
 But we almost immediately outgrew the space, with many more people interested in joining than we had seats for; we needed to find a bigger venue.
 Centenary Hall was the obvious choice.
 There was division amongst committee members about expanding the size of the film society and moving to Centenary Hall.
-In September 2013, three committee members resigned, leaving Mike to form a new committee comprising of himself, Michael Masters, Lachlan Kelly, and Heather Masters.
+In September 2013, three committee members resigned, leaving Mike to form a new committee comprised of himself, Michael Masters, Lachlan Kelly, and Heather Masters.
 A few years later John Moore also joined the committee.

 Centenary Hall is an ideal venue for screening films.
 In fact, that's one of the reasons it was originally built.
 In 1928 Percy Wells (1878-1959), a local businessman and Mayor of the Goolwa and Pt Elliot Council (1928-9), saw the need for a community hall in Goolwa and, having unsuccessfully tried to convince the Council to build such a hall, had it built and paid for himself.
 In 1929 it was completed and was immediately embraced by the community and used for meetings, dances, and film screenings.
 Around this time the silent film era was coming to an end with the beginning of 'talkies'.
 Percy Wells had imported an amazing machine from the USA, The Fotoplayer, that put music to silent films but it was soon to be replaced by the new technology of talkies.
 That machine now sits in the Powerhouse Museum in Sydney.
 Films were regularly screened in Centenary Hall until the 1970's.